nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### View a contact's profile `view`

-You can use the view command to look up your details, or a contact's details on the [Profile Panel](#profile-panel).
+The `view` command retrieves either the user's information or the contact's information and display them on the [Profile Panel](#profile-panel).

 <div markdown="block" class="alert alert-info">

 :information_source: You can use this command if:
-* you want to view a contact's full details
+* you want to view a contact's full details on the [Profile Panel](#profile-panel).
 * you are unsure what index to use for a particular contact

 </div>